Who the hell are you?

 “Oh.”

+There’s the second one: eyes narrow, lips purse or curl slightly downward, and sometimes there is a notable shudder.
+So now I just say “Dark Fiction.”
+Since it encompasses the Horror genre as well as the outlandish Horror/Comedy hybrids I’ve done, I’m covered.
+And I don’t even have to lie about it.
 Like Winnie the Pooh said, it’s “something that gets you.”
-I didn’t say the spirit of art that possesses people is always a pleasant one.
+I never said the spirit of art that possesses people is always a pleasant one.
 I’d rather be happy drawing pictures of unicorns or something, but you have to play the hand you’re dealt.

-On Being a Horror Author from the Midwest:
+On Being a Dark Fiction Author from the Midwest:

 Let’s be honest, Minneapolis is great… for about three months of the year.
-But when the temp drops to the point where molecular motion nearly stops there isn’t much to do except sleep, drink, and write progressive rock music / horror novels.
+But when the temperature drops to the point where molecular motion nearly stops, there isn’t much to do except sleep, drink, and write progressive rock music / horror novels.
 Ask Björk, she knows…

 Demonologist?

-“Days From Evil” was released on the internet for free in Fall 2007, and the CD release party was held at Club Underground on July 11 2008.
-You can download the entire album of Days From Evil at this link, or you can visit the Jagged Spiral myspace page.
+Our debut album, “Days From Evil” was released on the internet for free in Fall 2007, and the CD release party was held at Club Underground on July 11 2008.
+Despite the band breaking up, our second album “Fire And Dice” was released on 23 Dec 2013.